-- Any known trends or any known demands, commitments, events or uncertainties that will result in or that are reasonably likely to result in the registrant's liquidity increasing or decreasing in any material way The Company does not expect any liquidity problems - There were no events that trigger direct or contingent financial obligation that was material to the Company.
-There were no contingent assets or contingent liabilities since the last annual balance sheet date. - There were no material off-balance sheet transactions, arrangements, obligations and other relationships of the Company with unconsolidated entities or other persons created during the reporting period. - Any material commitments for capital expenditures, the general purpose of such commitments, and the expected sources of funds for such expenditures - - The Parent Company will use internally generated funds for continuing the rehabilitation of the power barges acquired from PSALM. - The Company has wind, solar, hydro and interest in geothermal service contracts which are in various stages of development.
-The Company is also exploring other opportunities in the power business and related businesses and plans to finance such projects with a combination of equity and debt in the project company. - Any known trends, events or uncertainties that have had or that were reasonably expected to have material favorable or unfavorable impact on net revenues/income from continuing operations - The results of operations of the Company and its subsidiaries depend, to a significant extent, on the performance of the Philippine economy. - The company was able to achieve a significant volume of customer migration due to the implementation of Retail Competition and Open Access (RCOA). - However, a more competitive environment and operation of priority-dispatch variable renewable energy have driven market prices of electricity downward, resulting in lower margins. - Movements in the WESM prices could have a significant favorable or unfavorable impact on the Company's financial results. - The Company is continuously working to close mutually beneficial contracts with customers and manage supply portfolio costs. - There were no significant elements of income or loss that did not arise from continuing operations that had material effect on the financial condition or result of operations. - There were no operations subject to seasonality and cyclicality except for the operation of PHINMA Renewable's wind farm.
-The wind regime is high during the first quarter due to the northeast monsoon and wind turbines generate more power to be supplied to the grid.
+- There were no events that trigger direct or contingent financial obligation that was material to the Company.
+There were no contingent assets or contingent liabilities since the last annual balance sheet date. - There were no material off-balance sheet transactions, arrangements, obligations and other relationships of the Company with unconsolidated entities or other persons created during the reporting period. - Any material commitments for capital expenditures, the general purpose of such commitments, and the expected sources of funds for such expenditures - - The Company has projects in solar roof, 40MW expansion of the Guimaras wind farm and 45MW solar farm in Batangas.
+Negotiations with interested parties and various distribution utilities are on-going.
+The plan for funding these projects will come partly from participation of offtakers and partly from external capital. - Any known trends, events or uncertainties that have had or that were reasonably expected to have material favorable or unfavorable impact on net revenues/income from continuing operations - The results of operations of the Company and its subsidiaries depend, to a significant extent, on the performance of the Philippine economy. - The current highly competitive environment and operation of priority-dispatch variable renewable energy have driven market prices of electricity downward, resulting in lower margins. - Movements in the WESM prices could have a significant favorable or unfavorable impact on the Company's financial results. - Any known trends or any known demands, commitments, events or uncertainties that will result in or that are reasonably likely to result in the registrant's liquidity increasing or decreasing in any material way Material to the Company's liquidity and profitability is the negotiations to reduce supply costs.
+The Company is also pursuing customer contracts at higher prices from both the retail and wholesale markets.
+The Company has identified low-earning assets and have offered these in the market.
+The Company is also looking at cost optimization and reduction in operating expenses at the plant level as well as head office. - There were no significant elements of income or loss that did not arise from continuing operations that had material effect on the financial condition or result of operations. - There were no operations subject to seasonality and cyclicality except for the operation of PHINMA Renewable's wind farm.
+The wind regime is high during the first and fourth quarter due to the northeast monsoon and wind turbines generate more power to be supplied to the grid.
 The generation drops in the second and third quarter due to low wind regime brought about by the southwest monsoon.